Ellen Sandweiss

 Ellen Sandweiss is an American actress.
-She is best known for her role as Cheryl Williams in The Evil Dead (franchise).
+She is best known for her role as Cheryl Williams in The Evil Dead.

 Early life

-Sandweiss was born in Detroit, Michigan and is a graduate of the University of Michigan.
-She went to Groves High School, where she participated in plays and later Super 8 movies with Sam Raimi and Bruce Campbell.
+Sandweiss was born in Detroit, Michigan, to a Jewish family.
+She graduated from Groves High School in 1977, where she participated in plays and later Super 8 movies with classmates Sam Raimi and Bruce Campbell.
+Sandweiss later earned a degree from the University of Michigan.

 Career

 She gained notoriety in the 1981 horror cult-classic The Evil Dead, playing Ash Williams' sister Cheryl.
 Afterwards, she went on a hiatus from acting for over 20 years.
 In 2006, Sandweiss starred in Satan's Playground.
 The following year, she appeared in My Name Is Bruce.
 In 2013, Sandweiss had a cameo role in Sam Raimi's Oz the Great and Powerful.
 In 2016, Sandweiss reprised her role as Cheryl Williams in Ash vs. Evil Dead, the character being reborn as a Deadite after a Kandarian demon possesses a photo of her.